10 Best Herbal Teas For Chest Congestion

 camellia sinensis tea

-Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds that may help alleviate symptoms of chest congestion.
+Camellia sinensis, the plant from which green and black teas are derived, contains compounds that may support respiratory health and help alleviate chest congestion.